Colitis ulcerosa

 More information

-Further information can be found on the website of the Crohn and Colitis Ulcerosa Association: www.ccv-vzw.be and in bookshops: Living with long-term intestinal diseases (Lannoo/Terra).
+Further information can be obtained from the Crohn's and Colitis Ulcerosa Association website: www.ccv-vzw.be and in bookshops: Living with long-term intestinal diseases (Lannoo/Terra).

 Treatment centres and specialisations